-The New Orleans Jazz & Heritage Festival, more commonly referred to as Jazz Fest, is an annual festival celebrating music, art, culture and heritage of New Orleans.
+The New Orleans Jazz & Heritage Festival, more commonly referred to as Jazz Fest, is an annual festival celebrating the music, art, culture and heritage of New Orleans.
 Over the years, it has worked its way into the hearts of locals and visitors alike.
+This year, Jazz Fest will take place from October 8-17, 2021.

-“The Louisiana Heritage Festival,” was the original concept by George Wein.
-He envisioned a daytime fair with multiple stages featuring a variety of local music styles, Louisiana cuisine, arts & crafts and evening concerts.
+“The Louisiana Heritage Festival,” was originally conceived by George Wein.
+He envisioned a daytime fair with multiple stages featuring a variety of local music styles, Louisiana cuisine, arts and crafts and evening concerts.

-The first Jazz Fest took place April 22-26, 1970 in Congo Square with an all-star lineup that included New Orleans native Mahalia Jackson, Duke Ellington, Fats Domino, Pete Fountain, The Preservation Hall Brass Band, Mardi Gras Indians and many others.
+The first Jazz Fest took place from April 22-26, 1970 in Congo Square with an all-star lineup that included Mahalia Jackson, Duke Ellington, Fats Domino, Pete Fountain, The Preservation Hall Brass Band, Mardi Gras Indians and many others.
 Only 350 attended the inaugural event, but that would soon change.

 Today, Wein’s original vision remains the basic premise of the festival, and Jazz Fest welcomes hundreds of thousands of visitors annually to the historic Fair Grounds Race Course where it is now held.
 The festival is now overseen and coordinated by the Jazz & Heritage Foundation as they continue to feature local and international talents on the Jazz Fest platform.

-General Admission Jazz Fest tickets are available for purchase on the Jazz Fest site, via Ticketmaster or at the gates the day of the fest.
-It is recommended to purchase tickets in advance as early bird discounts do apply.
+Jazz Fest tickets are available for purchase on the Jazz Fest site or at the gates on any day of the fest.
+Single-day tickets, general admission 3-day weekend passes, VIP packages and travel packages are on sale now through www.nojazzfest.com.
+We recommend purchasing tickets in advance as early bird discounts often apply.

 General admission allows access to all performances the day of use, access to the wide range of food, drink and craft vendors, fest exhibits and much more.
 But please note that food, drink and craft purchases are not covered in the cost of admission.

-Jazz Fest Cubes are master schedules that let fest-goers know who will be performing on what day, time and stage over the two-weekend fest.
-Jazz Fest Cubes are announced closer to the festival near the end of March and beginning of April.
-The Cubes will be made available first on the jazz Fest official website found here.
+Jazz Fest cubes are grid-format schedules that let fest-goers know who will be performing on what day, time and stage over the two-weekend fest.
+Jazz Fest cubes are announced closer to the festival dates.
+The cubes will be made available first on the Jazz Fest official website found here and then here on this page once they're released.

-Jazz Fest is held at the Fair Grounds Race Course in Gentilly.
-Because of the high traffic volume during Jazz Fest weekend, it’s recommended to utilize public transportation methods such as the RTA Buses and the NOLA Blue Bikes.
+Jazz Fest is held at the Fair Grounds Race Course in the Gentilly neighborhood.
+Because of the high traffic volume during Jazz Fest weekend, it’s recommended to utilize public transportation methods such as the RTA Buses.
 Just $9 can purchase a 3-day pass, which can make traveling to and from Jazz Fest a breeze.
 The Jackson-Esplanade Bus (91) drops off only a few blocks from the entrance.
 Personal or bike-shares are also suggested.
 While bikes are not allowed on fest grounds, there will be a reserved space for securing bikes outside.
-The Jazz & Heritage Festival will also be offering shuttle services from different accommodations and locations throughout the city.
-Learn more about the Jazz Fest shuttle service here.

 Jazz Fest is a unique festival dedicated to and reflective of the culture of the city of New Orleans.
 Wear something expressive, unique and fun!
 Do, however, keep in mind that Jazz Fest happens rain or shine!
 Check the forecast daily and remember that a light rain jacket or boots are never a bad idea.
-The festival takes place in April and May, which is usually warm in New Orleans.
-Shorts and a hat are good ideas.
+This year’s festival will take place in October, which is usually warm with a cool breeze in New Orleans.

 While there will be ATMs throughout the fest grounds, remember to bring your own cash to avoid ATM and vendor fees for card transactions.
 Collapsible chairs, blankets and ground tarps are ideal for sitting down and enjoying the concerts throughout the fairgrounds.
+Sunscreen is also a must.
 Other than factory-sealed water bottles, no outside food or beverages are allowed upon entry.
-For a full list of approved and prohibited items, visit here.

 Daily general admission to Jazz Fest includes access to a sea of awesome, local vendors!
 With two areas dedicated only to food vendors, stands around the fest, a kids food section and several other special stations - there will be plenty to choose from.
 Sweet and savory, seafood and sandwiches and everything in between.
 Fest vets will swear by the Crawfish Monica, Crawfish Bread and the Mango Freeze.
 There’s also a number of vegan and vegetarian options throughout the fest.